Wake-up-Freeman/OLD-ODISEO/docs/learn/glossary.md

 Punishment for validators that misbehave.
 Validators lose part of their stake when they get slashed.

-For more information, see [slashing](protocol.md#slashing) in the description of the Terra protocol.
+For more information, see [slashing](protocol.md#slashing) in the description of the Daodiseo protocol.

 ## Slippage